root-project/root/README/ReleaseNotes/v612/index.md

    - Auto-coloring for TF1 (drawing options PFC, PLC and PMC) is implemented.

 ## 3D Graphics Libraries
+  - When a LEGO plot was drawn with Theta=90, the X and Y axis were misplaced.

 ## Geometry Libraries
   - Added system of units and physical constants matching the CLHEP port to Geant4, adapted to ROOT by Marko Petric.